 A boss-free textile collective rose from the ashes of a failed company where workers were not paid for months.
-Following years of struggles with former bosses and co-workers, Özgür Kazova strives to create a new and equitable labour model in a country where the word ‘worker’ is often synonymous with poverty and exploitation.
+Following years of struggle, Özgür Kazova set out to create a new, equitable labour model in a country where the word ‘worker’ is often synonymous with poverty and exploitation.

 Hugging the upper reaches of Istanbul’s Golden Horn, the district of Eyüp is known first and foremost as a holy place.
 It was named after Abu Ayyub al-Ansari, a confidant of the Prophet Muhammad believed to be buried in the spot where the 15th-century Eyüp Sultan Mosque triumphantly flanks the water.
 A popular cable car ascends above the shore, passing over a vast cemetery before arriving at Pierre Loti hill, named after the French novelist who whittled away his time enjoying the cascading view.